 On the schedule this week, we add 2 minutes at level 3 to the weekday walks.
 At the weekend, the first level 3 interval goes up to 7 minutes, with an 8 minute recovery at level 2, before another 5 minutes at level 3.

 Over the 6 weeks, the Lose Weight Walking program progresses from a gentle start in week 1 to quite a vigorous 30 minute walk in week 6.
 You could stay at this level, but if you want to keep progressing and get more fit and toned, there are plenty of ways you can challenge yourself more.
 You can either keep increasing the intensity of your walks, or start adding in other fitness activities.
-See this post for more on this.
+For more on this, see this post.

 Download the free printables